Kompjoeter/Generation-Station-Random-Walker/README.md

 To start out you could try calling any of the pre-made 'drawing-scripts' and changing a few parameters.
 When calling a 'drawing-script' draw function, make sure to either call DrawingScriptName.drawStatic or DrawingScriptName.drawAnimate.

+When you get a feel for how the project works, try making your own 'drawing-script'!

+(If this information is not relevant to you, do as you please.
+Make sure to check the p5.js library's license when you decide to alter its contents or/and publish your own projects/versions-of-this-project using the p5.js library.)

 # Credits
 This program was made by Joran de Boer AKA RanDByyp using the p5.js Library (https://p5js.org/) (which is not made by Joran).